samueloladosu37/samueloladosu37/README.md

-# 👋 Hi, I'm Samuel Oladosu, currently concluding my PhD in Electronics, Microelecronics, and Microwaves.
+# 👋 Hi, I'm Samuel Oladosu, PhD in Electronics, Microelecronics, and Microwaves.

 I am always curious about artificial intelligence and its application to design, modelling and simulation, product and project development.
 I use Gen. AI tools to automate workflows, optimize designs, improve processes, manage teams and knowledge areas.